b-gonzalez/Fluent-VBA/README.md

         returnedResult = returnVal(5)

         '//Act
-        Result1.TestValue = returnedResult
+        Result.TestValue = returnedResult

         '//Assert
-        Debug.Assert Result1.Should.Be.EqualTo(5)
+        Debug.Assert Result.Should.Be.EqualTo(5)
     End Sub

 Or, arguably, even more naturally using the IFluentOf interface like this: